 One of the best things about Rome is the food!
 And what better way to enjoy some delicious Italian cuisine than by learning how to make it yourself?
 There are a number of pasta making classes available that are specifically geared towards kids. your kids will love getting their hands dirty and learning how to make this classic dish.

 Explore the Leonardo Da Vinci Museum

-The Leonardo Da Vinci Museum is a great spot for kids who are interested in science and technology.
+The Leonardo Da Vinci Museum is a great spot of you are looking for things to do in Rome with for kids who are interested in science and technology.
 This museum is filled with interactive exhibits that teach kids about the life and work of this famous inventor. your kids will love learning about all of the different inventions that Leonardo da Vinci created.

 Scavenger Hunt in Vatican Museum

 Explore the Vatican with your family and have fun while learning from a family-friendly guide.
 Take part in a scavenger hunt for kids, including a surprise at the end.
 Visit the Vatican Museums and other sights.
 Enjoy the many artworks, architecture and artifacts of the Vatican across centuries of history.

 Your 2.5-hour private tour of the Vatican is customized for families with kids ages 6 and up.
 Your professional guide is a parent themselves, so they know how to keep little ones engaged throughout the tour with games, activities, and surprises prepared specifically for kids.
 Plus, they’ll work with you to ensure everyone in your group gets the most out of your visit by customizing the tour to your family’s interests.

 Start your tour at one of the entrances to the Vatican Museums where you’ll begin your scavenger hunt designed specifically for kids.
 As you search for objects hidden throughout the museums, your guide will share interesting facts and stories about each item –engaging even the youngest members of your family.